How to add home accessories to your home office?

 - Pick home accessories that help you work smarter

 Obviously, your home office design needs to support your day-to-day work needs.
 So another practical home office idea is to choose home accessories with organisation in mind.
 A pen pot is a must – opt for a traditional style, or switch it up and choose a murrine glass tumbler for a look that’s unique yet chic.
 Trays and unusual stoneware plates work well for keeping desk keys, sharpeners and paperclips tidy.
 Or choose a statement tiled cabinet, with plenty of drawers, if you need extra storage space.

 While most home accessories will help turn your home office into a room you want to spend time in, cosier pieces like handmade rugs and throws add an inviting warmth, creating a space that’s easier to work from.
 For added zen, a candle holder vase or calming scented candle will help hone your home office’s ambience as well as its aesthetic.

 - Add home accessories in motivational colours

 As every good interior designer, and psychologist, knows – when it comes to setting the mood, colour is key.
-Blue’s the colour of efficiency and communication, so a well-chosen blue cotton throw is sure to keep your productivity on track.
+Blue’s the colour of efficiency and communication, so a well-chosen blue wool throw is sure to keep your productivity on track.
 And green is a colour that provides balance, so a handwoven green throw will keep your mind mellow during the working day.
-If you’re not sure which colour to hero, all brighter colours will serve to lift your spirits after a few hours at your desk – so this pink and teal rug, or any brightly patterned piece, is sure to keep you motivated.
+If you’re not sure which colour to hero, all brighter colours will serve to lift your spirits after a few hours at your desk – so this pink and blue rug, or any brightly patterned piece, is sure to keep you motivated.